 Slightly larger than 18350’s, with a longer battery life.
 Not as popular as the 18350’s due to the trade off in size verses mAh.
 Think buying a bigger wallet that only just fits in your jacket pocket all for the sake of one extra credit card compartment…

 The battery size that has become the benchmark and market standard for APVs.
 18mm in diameter and 65mm in length.
 A regular Li-ion type was the standard before the current Li-Mn and hybrid types became fully established.
 Only the latter two modern types should be used now.
 Basic Li-ion cells (Li-Co), whether protected or not, are obsolete and should not be used in an APV.

-Another battery used in mechanical mods and more advanced box mods.
-Another high amp output battery, the 20700 measures 20mm in diameter and 70mm in length.
+A newer sized battery recently introduced and used in mechanical mods and more advanced box mods.
+Another high amp output battery, typically higher than the standard 18650 battery.
+The 20700 measures 20mm in diameter and 70mm in length.